BlueStamp-Engineering-2022/RyanH_BSE_Project/index.md

 ﻿# Omni-Directional Robot
 Hi, my name is Ryan, and I am a rising senior at Monta Vista High School.
-The project I decided to pick is the Omni-Directional Robot, which can essentially go in any given direction.
+The project I decided to pick is the Omni-Directional Robot, which can essentially go in any direction without having to reorient itself.
 The base project required me to control the robot using a PS2 controller.
-However, on top of that, I decided to make the robot voice controlled.
+However, I decided to make the robot voice controlled as well.
 Below outlines each milestone I achieved along with a demo video.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|
 | Ryan | Monta Vista High School | Mechanical Engineering | Incoming Senior

+# Logic Behind the Formula
+Although

+# Say Hello to Robbie!
+** Take important note of the pirate flag made of spaghetti noodle.
+It really adds to Robbie's character!

 # Final Milestone
 For my final milestone, I decided to add voice control.
 Initially, the idea was to accomplish this over the internet using the Node MCU ESP8266.
 However, after re-wiring all the electrical components, and compiling the code I had on the Arduino IDE, I received a fatal error saying “avr/io.h file not found”.
 Upon further research, I soon learned that the ESP8266 did not contain an AVR microcontroller like the Arduino UNO, which was required for the PS2 library I had downloaded.
 Therefore, I had two choices.
 I could either rewrite my code for the PS2 controller to work with the particle photon, or I could find an alternative way to achieve voice control.
 Seeing that rewriting my code could take too long, I decided to do more research on Bluetooth control with an Arduino.
 It didn’t take long before I found a very helpful website that introduced the Bluetooth module HC-06, which could be connected to the Arduino for Bluetooth capabilities.
 I ended up asking the instructors to see if we had any in stock, and we did!
 I immediately connected the HC-06 to the Arduino and began coding for Bluetooth control.